B.A. Mathematics, Oberlin College

 I graduated from UMass Amherst with a major in Speech, Language, and Hearing Sciences, and am continuing my education at the MGH Institute for Health Professions seeking my Doctorate in Occupational Therapy.
 I'm interested in helping others improve their quality of life through a variety of avenues... technology being one of them!

-Hi, I'm Joel, a sophomore at Boston College, where I'm studying applied psychology, transformative education, and special education.
+Hi, I'm Joel, a junior at Boston College, where I'm studying applied psychology, transformative education, special education, and social work.
 After graduating from BC I plan on pursing a career in social work, and eventually in the field of clinical psychology.
 As the LC at AI4CommSci, I work with lab members and affiliates to help run the lab smoothly, particularly with scheduling and administrative tasks.

 Hello, I’m Omar, an undergraduate Computer Science student at Boston College.
 I’m passionate about leveraging my background in computer science to develop projects that enhance people's lives and deepen our understanding of the world.
 My academic journey has fueled my interest in AI and language processing, driving me to explore how technology can bridge communication gaps and preserve endangered languages.
 I am excited to join the lab and continue my work on language processing models and the Formosan Project.